Lido DAO: Aragon Contract Secures Ethereum Liquid Staking Service

 Lido has radically increased access to staking in the Ethereum ecosystem, because it gives ETH holders with less than 32 ETH the ability to stake their assets.

-What is Lido DAO responsible for?
+What is the Lido DAO responsible for?

 The goal of the Lido DAO is to maintain and improve the Lido protocols.

 Some of the Lido DAO’s responsibilities include deciding on key parameters for the protocol and executing protocol upgrades.
-For example, the DAO community has control over levers such as changing the fee that Lido takes from staking rewards, or changing how the income from that fee is distributed between treasury, insurance fund, and node operators.
-This means the key decisions that govern how the protocol works are fully decentralized and directly in the hands of the DAO community.
+For example, the DAO has control over levers such as changing the fee that Lido takes from staking rewards, or changing how the income from that fee is distributed between treasury, insurance fund, and node operators.
+This means the key decisions that govern how the protocol works are fully decentralized and directly in the hands of the DAO.

 How is the DAO governed?